catmig1992/attendence--app/README.md

 Incomplete portions:
 Update Student Profile
 Delete Student Profile
-Main Portal/Dashboard - to fetch data from the database to create class rosters, separating students by the class they are enrolled in
+Main Portal/Dashboard - to fetch data from the database to create class rosters, separating students by the class they are enrolled in, to add functionality to absent and present buttons

 Please note, when forking this repository the following list of packages need to be installed: axios,